Get Started with the MoPub SDK for iOS

 MoPubSDK/MoPub-Bridging-Header.h to your project and ensure that the Objective-C Bridging Header build setting under Swift Compiler - Code Generation has a path to the header.

 App Transport Security (ATS), introduced in iOS 9, is a default setting that requires apps to make network requests only via HTTPS.
-The following settings disable ATS on iOS 9 and iOS 10 for the app.
-Apple has extended the ATS deadline indefinitely.
-We strongly recommend that you disable ATS to ensure ads are served correctly.
+To ensure ads work properly the below ATS configuration is strongly recommended.

 Use the following ATS key/value in your app’s